Ipotrick/rust_job_manager/README.md

 # a rusty job manager

-A simple fast job manager written in rust for the 2d game engine DAXAD
+A simple fast job manager written in rust